ogawa-yui/tori-tore_adaptive/README.md

 ---
 ## [IMPORTANT NOTICE]
-This license applies **only to the source code** within this repository.
+This license applies primarily to the source code within this repository.
+Regarding media assets (audio, spectrograms, and images), the terms vary depending on the author and source:

+* **Sample Assets Included in This Repository (CC BY 4.0):** We have included a set of sample bird images provided by **A. Takenaka**.
+These specific assets are explicitly included under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
+You are free to share and adapt them, provided that proper credit is given to the author (A. Takenaka).
-All media assets (audio, spectrograms, and images) used in the live version of this project are **EXCLUDED** from this MIT License.
+* **Excluded / Private Assets:** Audio files (`mp3/`) and certain other images used in the live version of this project are **EXCLUDED** from the default repository and this MIT License due to copyright restrictions.

-1. **Third-Party Licensed Assets (CC BY-SA / CC BY-NC)**: Some assets are used under Creative Commons licenses (e.g., from Wikipedia, xeno-canto).
-These are provided by their respective creators and are subject to their own original licenses.
+* **Third-Party Licensed Assets:** Some assets used in the live system operate under their respective Creative Commons licenses (e.g., from Wikipedia, xeno-canto).
-2. **Private/Provided Assets**: Assets provided by specific organizations (Japan Bird Research Association) or individuals are used with direct permission and are **strictly prohibited from redistribution or unauthorized reuse.**
+* **Direct Permission Assets:** Assets provided by specific organizations (e.g., Japan Bird Research Association) are used with direct permission on the live site and are strictly prohibited from redistribution.

 ### [CORRECTION NOTICE]
 Between June 2023 and April 2026, some of these assets were inadvertently included in this repository without a clear distinction of their original licenses.
 We have since completely removed the file history to correct this licensing error and ensure compliance with the original terms.
+As of June 2026, the only media assets officially packaged into this repository are the sample images under the CC BY 4.0 license as specified below.

-## Credits (Third-Party Assets)
+## Credits (Media Assets)
+### Included Sample Image Assets
+The following sample images are included in this repository and are licensed under **CC BY 4.0**:
+* **Sample Bird Images (`img/`):** Copyright © **A. Takenaka** - Licensed under CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/)

+### Third-Party Media Assets (Required for full deployment)
-The following assets are used under Creative Commons licenses.
+The following assets are used in the live project under their respective Creative Commons licenses.
+To fully replicate the system, you must obtain these (or your own) assets and place them in the `mp3/` and `img/` directories.

-### Audio Assets
+#### Audio Assets
 - **xeno-canto**: Recording by Anon Torimi - CC BY-NC-SA 4.0 (https://creativecommons.org/licenses/by-nc-sa/4.0/)

-### Image Assets (Wikipedia / Wikimedia Commons)
+#### Image Assets (Wikipedia / Wikimedia Commons)
 - **Japanese Green Woodpecker (Aogera)**: Photo by Cory - CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)
 - **Common Cuckoo (Kakko)**: Photo by Tim Peukert - CC BY-SA 3.0
 - **Chinese Hwamei (Gabicho)**: Photo by Charles Lam - CC BY-SA 2.0 (https://creativecommons.org/licenses/by-sa/2.0)